smitchaudhary/smitchaudhary.github.io/wellspring.markdown

 permalink: /wellspring/
 ---

 + **[Prayas:](https://dora.iitk.ac.in/dora/prayas)** Prayas is a student-led initiative at IIT Kanpur where the student volunteers conduct regular classes for underprivileged children living in and around the IIT Campus.
-I have had the opportunity to be a part of the Prayas since January 2019.
+I have had the opportunity to be a part of the Prayas team since January 2019.

 + **[Vox Populi:](http://voxiitk.com/)** I have been involved with Vox Populi, the student journalism body of IIT Kanpur for about 2 years now.
 I have served as an editor for the 2018-19 term.
 You can head to this [page](http://voxiitk.com/) and have a look at a part of the team's work.